 Let us now look at the ways brands use video games for marketing.

 1. First look at new content in games

 In April 2020, hip-hop megastar Travis Scott collaborated with Fortnite to offer players an in-game concert played out at pre-advertised time slots.
-Users could find concert posters on walls within the game or social media.
-Once logged into the game, users were treated to a stunning visual experience that featured Travis's giant hologram.
+Users could find concert posters on walls within the game or on social media.
+Once logged into the game, users were treated to an incredible visual experience that featured Travis as a giant hologram.
 This experimental gameplay experience also featured visual and physical tricks to emphasize the party atmosphere.

 Figure 2: Travis Scott Astronomical Experience.
 Source: Fortnite Games

 Over 27.7 million users logged in for the in-game event.
-Millions more streamed the event live on YouTube and Twitch or watched the round-up events afterwards.
-Those who attended the virtual concert could unlock Travis Scott skins and add-ons they would use to get real-life merchandise designed to complement Fortnite-tie ins and new music launches.
+Millions more streamed the event live on YouTube and Twitch or watched the round-up events afterward.
+Those who attended the virtual concert could unlock Travis Scott skins and add-ons they would use to get real-life merchandise designed to complement Fortnite tie-ins and new music launches.